MisterBrash/4U_Assessment-2D-Arrays/README.md

-# 2.2 ASSESSMENT - Heat Map
+# 2.2 ASSESSMENT - Heat Maps

 An extension of the `random walk` (see 2.2 challenge) is a [heat map](https://en.wikipedia.org/wiki/Heat_map).
 Essentially every time a location (or data point) is touched, increase the value by 1.
 This represents how "hot" that data item is.
 (More info available [here](https://chartio.com/learn/charts/heatmap-complete-guide/))